manujoz/mjo-litui/docs/mjo-textfield.md

                     placeholder="Enter your password"
                     .value=${this.password}
                     @input=${this.#handlePasswordChange}
-                    helper-text="Password must be at least 8 characters" counter
+                    helperText="Password must be at least 8 characters" counter
                     maxlength="50"
                 ></mjo-textfield>